 Thrangu Sekhar Retreat Center is situated in the hills forming the eastern rim of the Kathmandu Valley, just below a cave where the revered Tibetan yogi, Milarepa, practised.
 It was established in 2004 by the Lord of Refuge, Khenchen Thrangu Rinpoche, to serve as the main retreat for the Thrangu Monastery lamas selected to undertake the traditional three-year three-fortnight retreat.
 Thrangu Rinpoche named the retreat ‘Sekhar’ after the famous tower built by Milarepa during his arduous training under Marpa Lotsawa.

-There are currently 117 people practising long-term in the retreat centre: 24 Thrangu gompa lamas and nuns in three-year three-fortnight retreat, 55 international students in six-year retreat, and 38 children in one of the two study programmes.
-The retreat centre also accommodates short-term retreatants, for retreats between one week and one month in duration.
+There are currently more than 180 people practising long-term in the retreat centre: 24 Thrangu gompa lamas and nuns in the three-year three-fortnight retreat, 68 international students in the six-year retreat, and 83 children in the Study & Practice Curriculum in the Tantric Tradition of Marpa.

-Accommodation and food are provided free of charge for all retreatants.
+All teachings, accommodation and food are provided free of charge for all retreatants.

 The Five Excellences of Thrangu Sekhar Retreat Center